Perfect Copositive Matrices: Perfect copositive matrices

+Generalizing this idea, one can find Gram matrices of the (perfect) root lattices \(D_n, E_6, E_7 \) and \(E_8 \), which are perfect copositive as well.
+In~\cite{martinet-2002} these bases are also called the \emph{Coxeter-Bases} of the root lattices.

-where \( e_i \) is the $i$-th standard unit basis vector of \( \IRn \).
-Note that \( Q_{\mathsf{A}_n} \) is an example of a classical perfect matrix that is also perfect copositive.
-This is the case for any classical perfect matrix $P$ whenever the set \( \Min P \) consists only of vectors \( \pm x \) with \( x\in\IZngeo \).
+In fact, whenever it is the case that for a~classical perfect matrix $P$ the set \(\Min P \) consists only of vectors \(\pm x \) with \(x\in\IZngeo \), $P$ is also copositive perfect.
 We use this in Section~\ref{sec:embedding} to show that for every classical perfect positive definite matrix, there exists an arithmetically equivalent one which is perfect copositive.